 Students may be randomly assigned seats for testing and should arrange themselves with ample space between them and the next person.
 Students must be seated and ready to start the exam at the scheduled time.
-Late students will not be admitted to class during an exam and the rules for absence will apply.
-Exams missed for an excused absence may be made up within 5 school days after returning to campus at a time determined by the course faculty.
-The format for all make-up exams will be at the discretion of the faculty and may include essay, short answer, fill in the blank, and/or multiple-choice type questions that cover the same content areas from the missed exam.
-Exams missed due to unexcused absences may not be made up.
-In this case, the grade achieved by the student for the comprehensive final exam will also be entered for the missed exam.
-When Backpacks, purses, cell phones, additional pens and pencils, hats, jackets, and books will be placed in a designated area of the classroom prior to taking each exam.
+Late admission to testing is disruptive, will not be allowed, and will be considered an unexcused absence without prior notification of absence resulting in an assigned score of "zero" for the exam.
+Backpacks, purses, cell phones, additional pens and pencils, hats, jackets, and books will be placed in a designated area of the classroom prior to taking each exam.
 Eating is not allowed during the exam.
 Calculators, pencils, and paper will be provided, if necessary.
 Testing may be performed on the student's laptop computer, or an established PC in the computer lab.
 Testing is never permitted on a tablet or cell phone.
 While testing, the proctoring instructor will not address questions.
 If scratch paper is allowed, the student will place their name on it and submit it to the faculty before leaving the room.